ianb/infinite-ai-array/README.md

 `InfiniteAIArray` and `InfiniteAIDict` both look at the call context to understand the purpose of the list, as well as using the contents of the data structure.

 `iaia.magic` does _not_ use the call context, but it does use the function name, argument types, and keyword names.

+## Contributing

+Hopefully you can see this is not meant to be serious.
+Contributions to make it serious aren't really the idea.
+Contributions to make it sillier or more audacious _are_ the idea.
+Silly examples are also welcome.